IDontKnowWhoYouAre1022/LS-OGD_Review_ONLY/README.md

     * Load the data and split it into Phase 1 (initial training) and Phase 2 (drift/adaptation).
     * Train the initial model in Phase 1 (or load a pre-trained Phase 1 model if available and not forced to retrain).
     * In Phase 2:
-        * Evaluate a static baseline model (Phase 1 model without adaptation) on the drifted data.
+        * Evaluate a static baseline model (Phase 1 without adaptation) on the drifted data.
         * Run the LS-OGD model, allowing it to adapt to the concept drift using the configured controller.
     * Log metrics and save results.